 The subsequent review concluded that the CRC scheme should be continued in a simplified form in "Phase 2".

 CRC started in April 2010 and covers the largest 30,000 organisations in the UK who had to sign up with the Environment Agency by 30 September 2010 (or face fines).
 The CRC aims to improve energy efficiency and cut emissions in large public and private sector organisations.
 These organisations are responsible for 10% of the UK’s emissions.

 Organisations that meet the qualification criteria, which are based on how much electricity they were supplied in 2008, will be obliged to participate in CRC.
+For Phase 2, organisations will qualify if, during the qualification year, they consumed over 6,000 megawatt-hours (MWh) of qualifying electricity through settled half-hourly meters.
 Participating organisations will have to monitor their emissions and purchase allowances from Government, initially at £12 a tonne of CO2 emitted from 2014.
 The more CO2 an organisation emits above its target level, the more allowances it will have to purchase.
 There is a direct incentive for these organisations to reduce their emissions.
 As well as reducing carbon emissions, by increasing energy efficiency the scheme will help organisations save money by reducing their energy bills.